dafny-lang/dafny/docs/HowToFAQ/ERROR_Z3.md

 ---
-title: "z3" cannot be opened because the developer cannot be verified.
+title: "z3" cannot be opened because the developer cannot be verified
 ---

 This error occurs on a Mac after a new installation of Dafny, with Z3.